-EMAIL: bcooper@ucalgary.ca
+TELEPHONE: 220 5764 EMAIL: bcooper@ucalgary.ca

 OFFICE HOURS: Tues.
-Thurs., 1400 or by appointment.
+Thurs., 1400 by phone or email.

-COURSE DAY/TIME: Wednesday, 1700-1945
+COURSE DAY/TIME: Wednesday, 1200-1500

-COURSE LOCATION: SS 729 COURSE PRE-REQUISITES: None
+DELIVERY METHOD: Web-based COURSE PRE-REQUISITES: None

 COURSE DESCRIPTION:

 This course will be conducted in the format of a seminar.
 There are weekly assigned texts to be read by all participants in the class; each week two or more participants will be responsible for a presentation and analysis of the assigned texts.
 This presentation will serve as the basis for subsequent conversation about them.
 Within a week or two, the individuals presenting that week will be expected to produce a written report not to exceed 10 to 12 pages.